-Family style lunches at Franklin school serve up success
+Family-style lunches at Franklin school serve up success

 "Kids get to sit together and pass around food and just make it a family atmosphere," explained Franklin High School Principal Travis Felts.
 "It gives our students the chance to serve each other instead of having to go through the lunch line."

 The family-style lunch program launched in February at all Franklin schools.
-Organizers say their first lunch was such a success and they now continue to do it every single month.
+Organizers say their first lunch was such a success, and they now continue to do it every single month.

-“The staff has seen the students become calmer, especially in the dining hall.
-It spills over into the classroom where they are much calmer,” said Juanita Vicks, supervisor of transportation and nutritional services.
-“It also helps with social skills.
+"The staff has seen the students become calmer, especially in the dining hall.
+It spills over into the classroom, where they are much calmer," said Juanita Vicks, supervisor of transportation and nutritional services.
+"It also helps with social skills.
 They interact with each other more positively.
-They get the concept of taking the food and passing it to the person next to them.”
+They get the concept of taking the food and passing it to the person next to them."

+Related: More 'talking bananas!'
+Dole partners with Virginia Beach school cafeteria manager to inspire more students

-The food every month changes but is always served family-style.
-The cafeteria tables are also decorated to fit a certain theme — a small detail that has a big impact on students.
+The food every month changes, but is always served family-style.
+The cafeteria tables are also decorated to fit a certain theme -- a small detail that has a big impact on students.

-“The way they have the tables with the flowers and tablecloths, it makes it feel more welcome.
-It makes me feel like they appreciate us a lot,” said sophmore Richard Meabs.
+"The way they have the tables with the flowers and tablecloths, it makes it feel more welcome.
+It makes me feel like they appreciate us a lot," said sophomore Richard Meabs.